okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oauth-for-okta-apis/request-access-token/index.md

 > **Note:** Using a Service app?
 See <GuideLink link="../get-access-token-using-service-app">Get an access token using a Service app</GuideLink> for the steps.

-1. Request an access token by making a request to your Okta authorization server's `/authorize` endpoint.
+1. Request an access token by making a request to your Okta Org Authorization Server's `/authorize` endpoint.
 For testing purposes, we recommend that you use a private browser window and the Implicit grant flow.
 Using the Implicit grant flow streamlines authentication for testing by returning a token without introducing any additional steps.
+The Authorization Code grant flow is also supported.

     > **Note:** If this is your first time working with Okta's APIs, you should read [Get Started with the Okta REST APIs](https://developer.okta.com/code/rest/) first.
 See [Implement the Authorization Code Flow](/docs/guides/implement-auth-code/) for more information on this grant type.